bigtreetech/docs/docs/PandaBranch.md

 ## **Product Profile**

 The BIGTREETECH Panda Branch V1.0 is a power expansion board designed for X1/P1/A1 series printers.
 It features four 5V outputs, which can be used to power devices such as the Panda Touch, USB fans, and USB light strips.
-Additionally, it includes the MX3.0 2x2 Pin interface for powering the AMS.
+Additionally, it includes the MX3.0 2x2 Pin interface for powering the AMS/AMS Lite.

 ## **Features Highlights**